kinjalp5609-crypto/Synapse/README.md

 Look in any direction robot will follow.
 Press R to recalibrate and Q to quit.

-Team
+# Team

 Members and their roles:
-Kinjal - Team Lead — software devolopement and hardware testing Joshika - software devolopement and documentation
+Kinjal - Team Lead — software devolopment and hardware testing Joshika - software devolopment and documentation
 Pema - circuit diagram and circuit wiring
-Prajna -  Bill of Materials and fusion
+Prajna -  Bill of Materials and CAD design

 All team members will work together on hardware integration and debugging once we reach campus.